xuan3986/FunCineForge/README_en.md

 ```

 ### Datasets
-For reference, we will soon open-source a television dataset produced by FunCineForge.
-If you are producing your own data,
+You can access [FunCineForge Datasets Website](https://xuan3986.github.io/FunCineForge/) to get our dataset.
+If you want to produce your own data,
-we suggest you refer to the following requirements when collecting relevant movies and television series.
+we recommend that you refer to the following requirements to collect the corresponding movies and television series.

 1. Video source: Television series or movies, non documentaries, more monologues or dialogue scenes, clear and unobstructed faces (such as without masks and veils).
 2. Voice requirements: standard pronunciation, clear articulation and prominent voice.
 Avoid materials with too much dialect, background noise or strong oral sense.